Pure Storage Inc. (PSTG) Shares Up Despite Recent Market Volatility

-Pure Storage Inc. (NYSE: PSTG)’s stock price has increased by 0.88 compared to its previous closing price of 23.77.
-Despite this, the company has experienced a -1.40% fall in its stock price over the last five trading sessions.
+Pure Storage Inc. (NYSE: PSTG)’s stock price has increased by 0.04 compared to its previous closing price of 25.51.
+Nevertheless, the company has seen a 6.42% surge in its stock price over the last five trading sessions.
 Barron’s reported on 03/02/23 that Pure Storage Guidance Misses Street Estimates as Companies Cut IT Spending

 Is It Worth Investing in Pure Storage Inc. (NYSE: PSTG) Right Now?